Adela Zamudio: Activism

-In 1926 she was awarded the Bolivian Crown of Distinction award.
-Her pseudonym, Soledad (English: Solitude), was used by her to reflect her often lonely and misunderstood self, who sought to escape conservative Bolivian society.
-Her work, Quo Vadis, caused a stir amongst upper-class women and clerics, and animosity towards her work increased.
+Her poetry and fiction dealt primarily with the social struggles of Bolivia, often with a romantic feeling invoked towards revolution.
+Non-religious, her writing was highly intellectual.
+Her work Quo Vadis, caused a stir amongst upper-class women and clerics, increasing animosity towards her work.
 Her struggles with religion caused her to choose to no longer teach religion at the school she directed and the League of Catholic Women publicly condemned her.

 Zamudio also wrote articles for publications and newspapers, promoting democratic reforms and women's rights, including the legalization of divorce.